Indra7875/collection/Collection/Collection.md

 ```

 **4. Queue Interface :**
-- As the name suggest, a queue interface maintains the FIFO (First In First Out) oorder similar to a real-world queue line.
+- As the name suggest, a queue interface maintains the FIFO (First In First Out) order similar to a real-world queue line.
 - This interface is dedicated to storing all the elements where the order of the elements matter.
 - For example, whenever we try to book a ticket, the tickets are sold on first come first serve basis.
 Therefore, the person whose request arrives first into the queue gets the ticket.
 - There are various classes like <u>PriorityQueue,ArrayDeque</u>etc. which are implemented to Queue interface.